 - Blue smoke coming out of the tailpipe at idle and/or when accelerating (this is engine oil burning in the cylinders).

-If your 3.2L equipped Isuzu has 0 compression on all cylinder... it won't start.
-The engine may crank... but it's not going to start.
-This usually indicates that your Isuzu's timing belt is broken, or blown head gaskets, or that the engine is blown.
+If your 3.2L equipped Isuzu has 0 PSI compression on all cylinders, it won't start.
+The engine will crank but not start.
+This usually indicates that your Isuzu has a snapped timing belt, blown head gaskets or a blown engine.

-The most common symptoms, when there's no compression on ALL 6 cylinders, is:
+The most common symptoms when there is no compression on all six cylinders are:

 - The ignition system is not creating spark (only occurs if timing belt is broken).